Counting in Uncountably Categorical Pseudofinite Structures

 Here we briefly explain our motivations for finding and proving this result.
 In the paper \cite{gms}, the authors demonstrate a number of results of the flavor that conditions on pseudofinite dimension in a pseudofinite ultraproduct (pseudofinite dimension is information derived from the pseudofinite cardinalities of the definable subsets of a structure) imply stability-theoretic properties of the stucture, such as simplicity and supersimplicity.
 In one such result, the authors show that if the pseudofinite dimension satisfies a property they refer to as ``strong attainability'' or ``(SA)'' for short, then the structure has a supersimple theory.
 The authors of that paper demonstrate that this result does not reverse, by providing an example of a pseudofinite ultraproduct with supersimple theory which does not satisfy (SA), although there is an elementarily equivalent pseudofinite ultraproduct which does.

-In unfinished work of ours, we have an example of a supersimple pseudofinite theory $T$ such that no pseudofinite ultraproduct satisfying $T$ has the property (SA).
-Ultimately we are interested in finding converses to the the results in \cite{gms}, by which we mean finding conditions on $T$ which imply that conditions such as (SA) must hold, either in some pseudofinite ultraproduct or all pseudofinite ultraproducts satisfying $T$.
+In \cite{vanabel}, we give an example of a supersimple pseudofinite theory $T$ such that no pseudofinite ultraproduct satisfying $T$ has the property (SA).
+As a general project, we are interested in finding converses to the the results in \cite{gms}, by which we mean finding conditions on $T$ which imply that conditions such as (SA) must hold, either in some pseudofinite ultraproduct or all pseudofinite ultraproducts satisfying $T$.
 In this paper, we obtain one such condition on $T$ -- uncountable categoricity -- as the conclusion of our Main Theorem implies the condition (SA).

-In addition to that paper, this work also connects with the notions of multidimensional asymptotic class, as developed in \cite{wolf}, and $N$-dimensional asymptotic class as developed in \cite{elwes}.
-As we prove in Proposition \ref{rmec}, a class of finite structures with a zero-one law whose limit theory is uncountably categorical gives a multidimensional exact class as well as an $N$-dimensional asymptotic class, where $N$ is the Morley rank of the limit theory.
+In addition to that paper, this work also connects with the notions of multidimensional exact class, as developed in \cite{wolf}, and $N$-dimensional asymptotic class as developed in \cite{elwes}.
+We prove that uncountably categorical pseudofinite theories give rise to both types of classes in Propositions \ref{rmec} and \ref{ndim}, summarized in the following theorem: